 Cinchona / China officianalis

-This remedy is most suitable in epidemic and endemic form of chills and fever, being of little if any use in the general malarial cachexia.
+- This homeopathic medicine for malaria is most suitable in epidemic and endemic form of chills and fever, being of little if any use in the general malarial cachexia.

-Nux vomica is another remedy not so much indicated in inveterate cases, but it corresponds to cases where the gastro-bilious symptoms are prominent, and accompanied by nervous symptoms proceeding from the spinal cord.
+- Nux vomica is homeopathic medicine for malaria not so much indicated in inveterate cases, but it corresponds to cases where the gastro-bilious symptoms are prominent, and accompanied by nervous symptoms proceeding from the spinal cord.
 The chill is perhaps more commonly quotidian, coming on in the afternoon and evening.